xcodegirl/career/xcodegirl-resume.md

 2022 - 2024

 * Maintained, updated and supported cross-platform client API for BaaS to add gamification and multiplayer
+* Developed and released demo games and projects
 * Engineered and maintained CI/CD and TDD pipeline
 * Responded to customer issues and feature requests